Peterlar/Rent-a-chef/README.md

 **Functional testing**

 - Navigation links

 Testing was made to make sure that the links on all pages navigated to the correct pages as per design.
 This was done by clicking on the navigation links on each page.

 - Contact form

+Testing was made by filling the categories differently.
+If user is avoiding answer first or lastname an "required" message will pop up.
+When user is succesfull an error 405 message will be presented.

 ### Responsiveness